To The Lighthouse—A Wild Walk to Cape Wrath

 How to go

-The route is approximately 15 miles, and is the final section of the Cape Wrath Trail, Scotland’s iconic long-distance hike.
+I completed the route as an out-and-back, spending the night at Cape Wrath Lighthouse before returning the following day.
+The full distance is approximately 15 miles, forming the final section of the Cape Wrath Trail, one of Scotland’s iconic long-distance hikes.

 Staying at Cape Wrath lighthouse